FFmpeg/FFV1/ffv1.md

 `Sample`: The smallest addressable representation of a color component or a luma component in a `Frame`.
 Examples of sample are Luma, Blue Chrominance, Red Chrominance, Alpha, Red, Green, and Blue.

+`Plane`: A discrete component of a static image comprised of samples that represent a specific quantification of samples of that image.

 `Pixel`: The smallest addressable representation of a color in a `Frame`.
 It is composed of 1 or more samples.

 `ESC`:   An ESCape symbol to indicate that the symbol to be stored is too large for normal storage and that an alternate storage method.